redblade/confservicedss/doc/ECODA/scenario.md

 <u><b>scenario#2.2</b></u> - scaling IN because of low resource usage after a grace period without SLA violations

-simulate low CPU usage
-stop the 'stress' tool
+simulate low CPU usage stopping the 'stress' tool

 result: after some minutes, example-app-ho is scaled IN, removing a replica